✦ Blog·7 min read

 Easier to avoid weak areas Weak areas cannot be skipped

 The new format is harder to bluff.
 If your subject motivation is thin, Question 1 will expose it.
-If you have no relevant experience, Question 3 will expose it.
+If you have no relevant preparation, Question 3 will expose it.

 Get Your 2026 Personal Statement Reviewed

-The new format means there are four specific areas where your application can lose marks.
-Statementory reviews each section against admissions criteria and tells you exactly where to improve — with a score, annotations, and a 10-step action plan in under 10 minutes.
+The new format means there are three specific areas where your application can lose marks.
+Statementory reviews each answer against admissions criteria and tells you exactly where to improve — with a score, annotations, and a 10-step action plan in under 10 minutes.

 Review my 2026 personal statement →